pursuit-curriculum/unit-dsa/intro-to-linked-lists/lesson-notes/README3.md

 ## JavaScript Prototypes

-We're just going to focus on the syntax
+We're just going to focus on the syntax.

-Let's look at a `Node` class
+Let's look at a `Node` class.

 ```js
 class Node {